yanganzhi-sst/ai-mood-tracker/README.md

 After Analysis – Results

-Emotion Display – Your emotion with emoji (😊, 😰, 😢, etc.)
+Emotion Display – Your emotion with emoji (😊, 😰, 😢)

 AI Explanation – One sentence about why you might feel this way